Employee Outlook: Focus on employee attitudes to pay and pensions: Winter 2016-17

-The eighth annual survey of employee attitudes to pay is based on a survey of 2,074 working adults, across all industrial sectors.
-The survey was carried out between 10 December and 22 December 2015 and is representative of the UK workforce in relation to sector, size and industry type.
+The ninth annual survey of employee attitudes to pay is based on a survey of 1,658 working adults, across all industrial sectors.
+The survey was carried out between 12 December and 21 December 2016 and is representative of the UK workforce in relation to sector, size and industry type.
 The findings are primarily analysed by sector, organisational size, managerial position and pay.
-In addition, the findings are supplemented by data from the CIPD’s winter 2015–16 Labour Market Outlook survey of 1,007 employers.
-This survey was also carried out in December 2015.
+On behalf of the CIPD, YouGov undertook this research among UK employees and builds on the data collected previously.

 Survey findings reveal that there’s a lack of awareness among workers regarding the new state pension that was introduced last year, in terms of what they’ll get and when they’ll get it.
 The survey shows that the age at which staff can get a state pension is an important factor in their decision-making about when to stop work.

 The CIPD Good Work Index provides an annual snapshot of job quality in the UK, giving insight to drive improvement to working lives

 Introduces the basics of reward, which includes pay and benefits, and outlines the UK legal position

 Understand the basics of bonuses and incentives, the trends in their application, and how to design and operate schemes effectively and ethically

 Outlines the purpose of pay structures and progression, including the common ways of structuring pay and of determining, reviewing and controlling pay progression